Performance Analysis of IEEE 802.11p Preamble Insertion in C-V2X Sidelink Signals for Co-Channel Coexistence: Impact in the free-flow scenario

-In Fig.~\ref{fig:analysisPRRvsDistance}, the \ac{PRP} of the IEEE 802.11p link is shown varying the transmitter-receiver distance with 1000 LTE-V2X transmissions per km per second (which corresponds, for example, to 50 vehicles per km generating a message every 100\;ms and transmitting it twice with blind retransmissions).
+In Fig.~\ref{fig:analysisPRRvsDistance}, the \ac{PRP} of the IEEE 802.11p link is shown by varying the transmitter-receiver distance with 1000 LTE-V2X transmissions per kilometer per second (which corresponds, for example, to 50 vehicles per kilometer that generate a message every 100\;ms and transmit it twice with blind retransmissions).
 The coexistence between the two standard (legacy) technologies is compared with that of LTE-V2X with the preamble insertion and standard IEEE 802.11p.
 Despite the approximations adopted, analysis and simulations show a very similar trend.
-Looking at Fig.~\ref{fig:analysisPRRvsDistance} and comparing the \ac{PRP} with legacy and with preamble insertion, the improvement due to the preamble insertion is clear.
-The PRP improvement granted by the preamble insertion starts reducing at nearly 200~m, which approximately corresponds to the distance for which $\dImin$ equals $\dmaxx-\du$.
-This value impacts directly on \eqref{eq:PRRsubseqApproxCF}: until $\dImin<\dmaxx-\du$, the interferer is in the protected area, thus the channel is sensed as busy and the transmission is deferred; when $\dImin>\dmaxx-\du$, the channel is sensed as idle and the transmission starts immediately, possibly ending in a collision.
+Looking at Fig.~\ref{fig:analysisPRRvsDistance} and comparing the \ac{PRP} with legacy and with preamble insertion, the improvement due to the insertion of the preamble is clear.
+The PRP improvement granted by the preamble insertion begins to reduce at almost 200~m, which roughly corresponds to the distance by which $\dImin$ equals $\dmaxx-\du$.
+This value impacts directly on \eqref{eq:PRRsubseqApproxCF}: until $\dImin<\dmaxx-\du$, the interferer is located in the protected area, thus the channel is sensed as busy and the transmission is deferred; when $\dImin>\dmaxx-\du$, the channel is sensed as idle and the transmission begins immediately, possibly ending in a collision.

-In Fig.~\ref{fig:analysisPRRvsDensity}, the \ac{PRP} at 200\;m is shown varying the density of LTE-V2X transmissions.
+In Fig.~\ref{fig:analysisPRRvsDensity}, the \ac{PRP} at 200\;m is shown by varying the density of LTE-V2X transmissions.
 Analysis and simulations still show a similar trend.
-Comparing the performance with legacy and preamble insertion, the success of the proposed approach to reduce the burden of LTE-V2X interference to IEEE 802.11p is also clear.
-Inherently, the results indicate a reduction of the overlapping between IEEE 802.11p and LTE-V2X signals, which also improves the LTE-V2X reliability, as confirmed in the next section.
+Comparing performance with legacy and preamble insertion, the success of the proposed approach to reducing the effect of LTE-V2X interference on the IEEE 802.11p transmission is again apparent.
+Implicitly, the results indicate a reduction in overlap between IEEE 802.11p and LTE-V2X signals, which also improves LTE-V2X reliability, as confirmed in the next section.